 - Magic is elitist, few have access to it.

-That sounds plausible (studying magic is difficult and expensive) and acceptable (the nobility is another elite minority).
+That sounds as plausible (studying magic is difficult and expensive) as acceptable (the nobility is just another elite minority).

 - Wizards tend to be highly intelligent but physically inferior.

 Some intelligence may be required if the study of magic is comparable to that of particle physics.
-If magic is intuitive, it makes no sense to require high stats of intelligence, wisdom or knowledge.
-The stereotype that high intelligence can be found only in unsportsmanlike and weak bodies, is easily recognizable as nonsense.
+If magic can be used intuitively, it makes no sense to require high stats of intelligence, wisdom or knowledge.
+The stereotype that high intelligence can be found only in unsportsmanlike and physically weak characters obviously is utter nonsense.

 - Magicians learn magic in special organizations and must submit to their rules.

-This is credible, because all elites are closed systems, mostly have very strict rules and requirements.
-If sorcery is complicated and hard to learn, it may not be possible to become a magician by reading a tome and using trial and error at all.
+This is credible, because all elites are closed systems with very strict entry rules and limitations for members.
+If sorcery is complicated and hard to learn, it will not be possible to become a magician by reading a tome and using trial and error at all.

 - Sorcerers may not use weapons or armor for a variety of reasons.

 There are many game mechanic rules to limit the obvious power of magic usrs in games and they usually do not work well with the world concept.
 Therefore these rules are often disregarded by players.
 A wizard in a plate armor can not cast a mind-reading spell, but someone without armor can read the mind of a human in a plate armor.
 Natural laws in a game world should, even if they are absurd, apply to all.
 Even if all magic users would grow an allergy against metals (aka worn armor), such rules are short-sighted and ridiculous.
-Players would come up with all sorts of constructs, that block magic easily, if this worked at all.
+Players would come up with all sorts of constructs that nullify magic users’ powers, if this worked at all.

 - Casting spells is limited.

-Wizards may only memorize a low number of spells and casting them makes them forget them until they relearn them over several hours of study per day.
-Well, that’s only one of many really silly limitations (considering the fact that magic users should have to show high mental abilities).
+Wizards may often memorize a low number of spells and casting them makes them forget them until they relearn them over several hours of study per day.
+That’s only one of many really silly limitations (considering the fact that magic users should have to show high mental abilities).
 Mana as a requirement to cast spells is another try (mana would become as precious as oil if available in physical form).
 Yet, mind controlling the king requires only one spell to be cast successfully (and kings often don’t have great mental resistance).
-If you still need several tries, send several wizards.
-The common rules to limit usage of magic in games work on a personal level but fail on a larger level.
+If you still need several tries just send several wizards.
+The common rules to limit usage of magic in games work on a personal level, but fail on a larger level.
 Any organization would find ways to circumvent the limitations a single magic user has and that would clearly create another world as intended.

-These limitations try to create the infamous glass canon – a wizard that can create one great effect and then fail completely to perform in a group of adventurers afterwards.
-Actually this type of wizards are usually just archers with a magic bow and only three arrows left.
+These limitations try to create the infamous glass canon – a wizard that can create one great effect per round or day and then completely fail to perform in anything within the group of adventurers afterwards.
+Actually these wizards are just archers with a magic bow and only three arrows left.

-Why did game designers choose these and similar game mechanics?
-Certainly not as a design feature but as a limitation of the obviously great power of spellcasters.
-Even the earliest game designers knew that magic would have a dramatic impact on any game world.
+Why did game designers go for such game mechanics?
+Certainly not as a world design feature but as a limitation of the obviously great power of spellcasters.
+Even the earliest game designers felt that magic would have a dramatic impact on any game world.
 They created a froze image of a pseudo-medieval world, added some fantastic elements and magic users (with limits) and hoped, the world would develop roughly as our own did.
 But that is not what would happen.

 Magic changes everything

 Magic is a resource and a weapon.
 And the most valuable and powerful of them all.
 It’s the nuclear bomb of your fantasy world.
-You can not steal or fake magic, it is infinitely available if you know how to access it.
+You can not steal or fake magic, it is infinitely available, if you know how to access it.
 No weapon is as dimensionless and as versatile as magic.
-Not just fireball spells.
-Invisibility, mind-reading, clairvoyance, healing, etc. are unimaginably powerful tools normally reserved for the gods only.
-People who can do such magic are automatically gods among their fellow human beings.
+Not only fireball spells.
+Invisibility, mind-reading, clairvoyance, healing, etc. are unimaginable powers reserved for the gods only.
+People who can cast such magic are automatically gods among their fellow human beings.

-If you wield magic, you do not have to fight, buy or conquer with other means.
-You can manipulate people, whether you whip up the masses or make the king your puppet.
-The use of magic even goes largely unnoticed by third parties.
-In the most harmless case, wizards are guides of the powerful.
+If you wield magic, you do not have to fight physically, bribe, manipulate or conquer by other means.
+You can manipulate people to do your bidding, whether you whip up the masses or make the king your puppet.
+The use of magic even goes largely unnoticed by third parties or bystanders.
+In the most harmless (and theoretical) case, wizards would be helpful guides of the powerful classes.
 In the worst case, only sorcerers will sit on the thrones of the realms, waging terrible wars on all levels.
 They would probably not only send armies of soldiers, but make use of common people turned into puppets, magic assassins (conjuring a poison snake into a chamber is easier and safer than going there by yourself) and summoned creatures of all sizes.

-Wizards would not all be kind-hearted old and wise men, the majority would be power-hungry, unscrupulous and self-centered as there are among normal people.
+Magic users would not always be kind-hearted old men with a white beard – as many of them would be power-hungry, unscrupulous and self-centered as there are among normal people.
 Yet, every one of them would be far more powerful than an army of evil sword-masters.
 Wizards are hard to fight or eliminate (even if they only have 1d4 hitpoints), their magic makes them extremely versatile and untouchable.
-You can not send an assassin when there are magical traps and summoned monsters in that bedchamber, and a sorcerer, who just has to tell an enemy to kill himself.
-Magic is like ultimate high-tech with divine attributes in a Dark Age world.
-There is no essential difference between a Magic Dart and a laser rifle.
-Sword and crossbow are both hopelessly inferior.
+You can not just send an assassin, when there are magical traps and summoned monsters in that bedchamber or the sorcerer could just command the attacker to kill himself.
+Magic is like ultimate high-tech with divine attributes in a dark age world.
+There is no real difference between a magic missile and a laser rifle.
+Sword, crossbow and armor are hopelessly inferior.

 - go on adventures and risk their lives in dark dungeons